plausible/docs/docs/integration-guides.md

 ## Hugo

-[Hugo](https://github.com/divinerites/plausible-hugo): A theme component to add Plausible Analytics to your [Hugo](https://www.gohugo.io/) site.
-You can add custom goals, Outbound Link goal, ignore tracking on certain pages and manage CSP rules.
-Works for both Plausible Analytics Cloud and Self-Hosted.
+[Hugo](https://github.com/divinerites/plausible-hugo): A theme component to easily add Plausible Analytics to your [Hugo](https://www.gohugo.io/) site.
+You can add custom goals, Outbound link custom goals, ignore tracking on certain pages and manage CSP rules.
+You also can embed your dashboard with 1 line of code.
+It works for both Plausible Analytics Cloud and Self-Hosted.
+Debug mode available.
 Can be used as Hugo Module.
 Built and maintained by Divinerites.

 ## AUR package for Arch Linux